wuhaa/ralph-loop/README.md

 # Ralph loop

 This is a simple shell script to run a Ralph loop.
-Currently it supports Kiro CLI but can be easily edited for other similar tools.
+Currently, it supports Kiro CLI, this can be easily edited for other similar tools.

 ## Install